Read Raspberry Pi Pico’s Onboard Temperature Sensor (MicroPython Code)

 MicroPython Code to Read Raspberry Pi Pico Temperature Sensor

-We shall be using Thonny IDE to upload a MicroPython script to Pi Pico.
+We shall use Thonny IDE to upload a MicroPython script to Pi Pico.
 If you are a beginner, please look at our article Getting Started With Raspberry Pi Pico on Windows to set up and program your Pico.
 For macOS users, follow our guide to Program Raspberry Pi Pico On macOS Using Thonny IDE.
-Ensure that the UF2 MicroPython file is already flashed in your Pico before proceeding further with this guide.
+Ensure that the UF2 MicroPython file is flashed in your Pico before proceeding further with this guide.

 Connect Raspberry Pi Pico W to the computer using a USB cable.
 Open Thonny IDE and set the interpreter to Raspberry Pi Pico by navigating to Tools>Options>Interpreter.